Dragon1 Open Standard: Architecture Principles

 Selecting Architecture Principles

-You need to know the stakeholder's needs and requirements first and then you can select a concept based on the requirements and needs.
-It could be you select various types of concepts and discuss with the stakeholder the best option.
-Take for instance the cloud concept.
-There are many types of clouds, like a public cloud and a private cloud.
-Just like there are many types of organizations, coffee machines and car engines.
-And they all work differently, they have different principles.
+You need to know the stakeholder's needs and requirements first, and then you can select a concept based on the requirements and needs.
+It could be that you select various types of concepts and discuss the best option with the stakeholders.
+Take, for instance, the cloud concept.
+There are many types of clouds, such as public and private clouds.
+Many types of organizations exist, such as coffee machines and car engines.
+They all work differently, and they have different principles.

 Formulating Architecture Principles